wpl-agency/events-tracker-for-elementor/readme.txt

 = I have idea, how can I share? =

-You're welcome to create new issue in our support forum and say something about your idea
+You're welcome to create new issue in our [support forum](https://wordpress.org/support/plugin/events-tracker-for-elementor/) and say something about your idea

+== Screenshots ==

+1. Heading widget with link click events tracking with Google Analytics
+2. Button widget click events tracking with Facebook
+3. Form widget submit events tracking with Google Analytics
+4. Events tracking with VK.com
+5. Events and conversions tracking with Yandex Metrika
+6. Tracking codes and pixels insertion

 == Changelog ==
 = 1.1 (22.11.2019) =
 * Fixed bugs
 * Added images & headings to tracking